 You can visit El Chalten all year round, but when is the best time to visit El Chalten?

-Weather wise the hiking season is in summer from October to April, with the best weather from December to March with higher temperatures.
+Weather-wise the hiking season is in the summer months from October to April, with the best weather from December to March with higher temperatures.
 It can however get very windy in summer and this is the peak tourist season with higher prices.
+Camping in strong winds is challenging.

 Accommodation in El Chalten